iflament/DSSG/README.md

 ### News & Developments

 This fork is an initiative to build an application from the exploratory DSSG 2017 Florence project.
-I'm currently working on an extension of the project (CityFlows: https://github.com/iflament/cityflows), which will further expand this to be city-agnostic, and support additional data sources (such as subway and bus data).
+I'm currently working on an extension of the project, which will further expand this to be city-agnostic, and support additional data sources (such as subway and bus data).
 For any questions please email me at iflament[dot]auc[at]gmail.com.
 Happy coding!
 Io Flament